As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK

 Before investing make sure you have understood the risks relevant to the fund by reviewing our Risk Warnings section.
 Further information on the risks are contained in the fund's Key Information Investor Document, which we make available to you before you make a decision to invest, alternatively it is available on request.

-Martin Lau is an experienced fund manager investing in the Asia Pacific ex Japan region and is supported by strong analytical resource with small team based in Asia only, following First State Investment's split-up in 2015.
+Martin Lau is an experienced fund manager investing in the Asia Pacific ex Japan region and is supported by strong analytical resource with small team based in Asia, following First State Investment's split-up in 2015.
 The manager adopts a pragmatic medium to long term investment approach with a flexible style that will adapt to prevailing economic conditions.
-His focus is on absolute return with prudent risk/return balance.
-Capital preservation is considered to be the foundation for long-term capital gains.
+His focus is on absolute return with prudent risk/return balance and capital preservation is considered to be the foundation for long-term wealth creation.

 |High yield bonds||0|

-Stock selection forms the foundation of the investment process.
-The team identifies companies with sustainable long-term earnings per share growth prospects with a strong valuation discipline, not wanting to diminish the upside and increase the downside risk by over paying for a company.
-There is an initial watch list of companies driven by a combination of using the international comparisons that are already performed within the process for investments into Asia Pacific portfolios, additional insights from the stock selection in the portfolios as the generation of ideas from other sources, including fresh research by team analysts.
-Company visits are considered paramount, and the team undertakes approximately 2000 one-to-one company meetings each year.
-Team's research analysts have significant input on stock ideas and recommendations for the portfolio.
+Bottom-up stock selection forms the foundation of the investment process.
+The team identifies companies with strong competitive advantages, franchise or management that have sustainable long-term earnings per share growth prospects.
+The team have a strong valuation discipline, not wanting to diminish the upside and increase the downside risk by over paying for a company.
+Company visits are considered paramount, and the team undertakes approximately 1000 one-to-one company meetings each year.
+The team's research analysts have significant input on stock ideas and recommendations for the portfolio.
 Team discussions around assumptions, potential risks and rewards, valuations and macro-overlays take place formally and informally.
 The manager is responsible for forming and managing the portfolio, deciding on price, quantity, timing of purchases and sales.

 |High yield bonds||0|